MikeMitterer/dart-http_utils/README.md

 * [API Reference][4]
 * [Issues][5]

-If the documenation links don't not work - pls. got to [GitHub][9] - there it they'll work
+If the documentation links don't not work - pls. got to [GitHub][9] - there it they'll work

 ### ResponseStatus
 Commonly used status codes defined by HTTP<br>